IDRC Research Awards

 Note that all applications must be sent online.

-These awards focus on research carried out in one or more developing countries.
-Most research award positions are for 12 months and are based at IDRC’s head office in Ottawa, Canada.
-A few take place in one of IDRC’s regional offices.
+The IDRC Research Awards focus on research carried out in one or more developing countries.
+Exceptions are detailed below.
+The majority of award positions are based at IDRC’s head office in Ottawa, Canada for a duration of 12 months; however, some positions may be based at an IDRC regional office (Cairo, Egypt; New Delhi, India; Montevideo, Uruguay; or Nairobi, Kenya).
 Candidates must conduct their research in areas corresponding to IDRC's research priorities.

 Prior to issuing the award and contract, field research proposed in the following countries or territories must be approved by IDRC: